 As shown in the above history, since the 1980s, the Korean-Chinese Diaspora has been dynamically developed in line with the Chinese opening policy, and everywhere I can see Korean-Chinese churches established and working closely with Korean missionaries.
-In recent years, they have moved to Europe and established churches in the centre of the Korean ethnics in LondoKorean-Chinese minister recently ordained and work for German congregation in Germany.
+In recent years, they have moved to Europe and established churches in the centre of the Korean ethnics in London, with a Korean-Chinese minister recently being ordained and working for a German congregation in Germany.
 It is more important than ever that the evangelization and the mission strategy for the Korean-Chinese diasporas around the world are implemented, with 1.83 million Chinese in China and 500,000 in Korea.
-Rev. Hae Hong, who is pastor of Korean-Chinese church, writes in his book, "Diaspora Korean-Chinese", mentioned that "If the Christian culture is strongly settled to 500,000 Korean-Chinese people in Korea, then the power will reach 2 million Korean people and mission in China… It is expected that it will cause a huge wave in China.
+Rev. Hae Hong, who is the pastor of Korean-Chinese church, writes in his book, "Diaspora Korean-Chinese", mentioned that "If the Christian culture is strongly settled to 500,000 Korean-Chinese people in Korea, then the power will reach 2 million Korean people and mission in China… It is expected that it will cause a huge wave in China.
 For the future of China, we should also positively look at the role of the Korean-Chinese in the middle."
-In addition, Seung-ji Kwak, a team leader of Yeunhap News agency in Korea, recognized that their role in rebuilding North Korea after the reunification was absolutely , saying, "Korean-Chinese are the key unification forces most closely related to the reunification of the Korean peninsula, It is a preliminary task for them to actively participated in the unification discourse."
-Moreover, unlike Koreans, the Korean-Chinese people have a slight sense of tension with North Korea and North Koreans. he Korean-Chinese have little administrative constraints on accessing North Korea, and have language (including dialects) and culture homogeneity.
+In addition, Seung-ji Kwak, a team leader of Yeunhap News agency in Korea, recognized that their role in rebuilding North Korea after the reunification was absolutely vital, saying, "Korean-Chinese are the key unification forces most closely related to the reunification of the Korean peninsula, It is a preliminary task for them to actively participated in the unification discourse."
+Moreover, unlike Koreans, the Korean-Chinese people have a slight sense of tension with North Korea and North Koreans.
+In addition, the Korean-Chinese have little administrative constraints on accessing North Korea, and have language (including dialects) and culture homogeneity.
 In fact, Korean-Chinese people are frequently visiting in Pyongyang or Rajinsunbong area, and they often make contact with North Koreans and officials through business activities.
-Given these points, it is that the Korean-Chinese will be able to play an active and efficient role in all areas of society including the gospel at the stage of change, openness or unification of North Korea.
+Given these points, it is anticipated that the Korean-Chinese will be able to play an active and efficient role in all areas of society including the gospel at the stage of change, openness or unification of North Korea.

 Although the link between Korean-Chinese and Korean-Russian in Central Asia should be pursued with a long-term perspective, it is expected that the next generation of the region will be able to cooperate through education in Korea and China Yanbian University.
 There are opinions that the role of the Korean-Chinese church is very important in rebuilding the church after the unification of North Korea.
 According to the leaders of Chinese Church in Yanbian and Beijing, they are currently free to travel to North Korea several times a year for short-term missions and to establish a framework for North Korean missions.
 When North Korea is opened, Korean-Chinese churches hope to help North Korean churches preferentially.
-The reason is that there is concern that the confusion of Protestant mission that occurred after the collapse of the Soviet Union might be reproduced.
+The reason for this is that there is concern that the confusion of Protestant mission that occurred after the collapse of the Soviet Union might be reproduced.
 After the opening of the Soviet Union, especially the infiltration of heresy is so severe that the truth of the gospel is distorted.